openxla/community/rfcs/20230510-common-benchmark-suite.md

 SHARK highly integrates IREE and other compilers so it is not easy to reuse in the regression benchmarks without pulling in unnecessary dependencies.
-MLPerf doesn’t provide a common way to define models and it is ad-hoc to run different types of models, which makes it hard to add new benchmarks.
+MLPerf doesn’t provide a common way to define models.
+And it is ad-hoc to run different types of models, which makes it hard to add new benchmarks.